Belgrave Hall: Statues

-Paranormal
+Paranormal and media coverage

 In 1999, Belgrave Hall became famous across the world when two ghostly figures were recorded on security cameras outside the Hall.
+The ISPR (International Society for Paranormal Research) examined the footage and decided the image was environmental in nature rather than paranormal, namely a falling leaf, but went on to "identify" quite a few cold spots and "residual forces".
+A DVD, The ISPR Investigates Ghosts of Belgrave Hall was released.
 The building remained of interest to ghost hunters long after this sighting was explained.
-The ISPR (International Society for Paranormal Research) examined the footage and decided the image was environmental in nature rather than paranormal, namely a falling leaf, but went on to 'identify' quite a few cold spots and 'residual forces'.
 The team from Ghost Hunters International concluded it was most likely people with reflective jackets walking around.
 Living TV's Most Haunted crew investigated here in 2003 with celebrity guests Vic Reeves and his wife Nancy Sorrell.
 Belgrave Hall was featured on the 26 June 2012 episode of Fact or Faked: Paranormal Files.